 I like the fact that the two sides look so different.
 The right side has strongly accented diamond shapes and the wrong side has a lovely honey-comb appearance.
 Apart from just appearances, though, this deep texture makes the towels absorbent and soft to use.

-If you would like to read more about the Reversible Knitting Stitches E-Book, then please go to Anna's Kiku Knits website.
-The book features 200 different reversible stitch patterns and also includes over 50 project photos to show how the stitches can be used for your next project.
+If you would like to read more about the Reversible Knitting Stitches Book, then please click here.
+The book features 200 different reversible stitch patterns and also includes over 50 project photos to illustrate how the stitches can be used for your next project.

 Good luck with your last-minute Christmas knitting!